xamarin/xamarin-forms-samples/Todo/README.md

 ---
 name: Xamarin.Forms - Todo
-description: 'This sample demonstrates a Todo list application where the data is stored and accessed in a local SQLite database.
-The app functionality is: - View...'
+description: 'This sample demonstrates a Todo list application where the data is stored and accessed in a local SQLite database #getstarted'
 page_type: sample
 languages:
 - csharp